Why The Cyber Defense Megatrend Is A Huge Opportunity For Profits

 Colonial’s pipelines carry over 100 million gallons of gasoline, diesel fuel, and other products per day across a network stretching from Texas to New York.
 The ransomware attack triggered the first shut-down in company history, leading to fuel shortages up and down the east coast.
 The FBI has since determined the perpetrators were linked to a Russian cyber-crime group known as Darkside.
 Colonial complied with their demands and forked over more than $4 million to regain control.

 It’s certainly not alone.
 Ransomware attacks have disrupted the Louisiana Department of Revenue, the California Department of Motor Vehicles (DMV), and countless other corporate and government targets.
-On average, ransomware attacks cost their victims $4.4 million.

 Keep in mind, financial gain isn’t always the goal.
 Some groups are out to cause mayhem and destruction – imagine the chaos if they took control of a hospital, or an airport, or a power utility…